scred47/pleezer/README.md

 2. Install Rust using [rustup](https://rustup.rs/).
 Follow the instructions on the rustup website for the most current setup commands.

-3. Install Git and Homebrew (optional for the development version):
-  - Install Homebrew by following the instructions at [Homebrew's official site](https://brew.sh/).
-  - Use Homebrew to install Git:
-    ```bash
-    brew install git
-    ```
+Note: Git comes pre-installed on macOS, so no additional Git installation is needed.

 #### Windows

+1. Set up a build environment by installing Visual Studio with the required components, following the instructions on the [Visual Studio official site](https://visualstudio.microsoft.com/).

-1. Install the latest version of Rust using [rustup](https://rustup.rs/).
+2. Install the latest version of Rust using [rustup](https://rustup.rs/).
 Follow the instructions on the rustup website for the most current setup commands.

-2. Set up a build environment by installing Visual Studio with the required components, following the instructions on the [Visual Studio official site](https://visualstudio.microsoft.com/).

 3. Install Git (optional for the development version):
   - Download and install Git from the [official site](https://git-scm.com/).